microsoft/FluidFramework/.changeset/slick-symbols-dress.md

 The feature has been proven in production in Loop app, as it was enabled through feature gates at 100% in PROD.
 All internal applications (Loop, Whiteboard) that send telemetry to our common Kusto tenant are already at or above minimal required version of runtime.

-If your application does not satisfy these deployment requirements, please disable op grouping via passing IContainerRuntimeOptions.enableGroupedBatching = false when calling ContainerRunntime.load().
+If your application does not satisfy these deployment requirements, please disable op grouping via passing IContainerRuntimeOptions.enableGroupedBatching = false when calling ContainerRuntime.load().